 Travel Guides

-The Garden Route officially starts at Mossel Bay in the Western Cape and ends at Storms River in the Eastern Cape — a roughly 300 km stretch of coastline along South Africa’s N2 highway.
-We host visitors along this stretch year-round, and it’s the single question we field most often from first-timers.
+The Garden Route officially starts at Mossel Bay in the Western Cape and ends at Storms River in the Eastern Cape — a roughly 230 km stretch of coastline along South Africa’s N2 highway.
+We host visitors along the Garden Route year-round, and it’s the single question we field most often from first-timers.
 The short answer is simple.
 The useful answer — the one that actually helps you plan — takes a little more unpacking.

 In order, the towns you’ll tick off on the N2 are Mossel Bay → George → Wilderness → Sedgefield → Knysna → Plettenberg Bay → Nature’s Valley → Storms River.
 You can drive it in a long afternoon if you really have to.
 We’ve yet to meet anyone who was glad they did.